You are here:

 - Small employers (those with less than $500,000 in annual gross receipts as defined in the Bill) are only required to withhold for the municipality in which the employer is physically located.
 The $500,000 gross receipts threshold is determined annually based on gross receipts reported on the immediately preceding year’s federal tax return.
 The “small employer withholding rule” does not apply to any government entity or agency.

-Interest shall be imposed at a rate of five percent (5.0%) per annum on all unpaid income tax, unpaid estimated income tax and unpaid withholding tax.
-This rate is for tax years beginning on or after January 1, 2016 and in effect through December 31, 2016.
+Interest shall be imposed on all unpaid income tax, unpaid estimated income tax and unpaid withholding tax.
 The interest rate is based partially on the federal short-term rate and may fluctuate year to year.
-The interest rate for 2017 will be published on this website by October 31, 2016.
+The interest rate for calendar years 2016 and 2017 are as follows: